Where is Boris? UK PM on furlough as economic crisis deepens - ExBulletin

 Johnson will have a lot more free time after Sept.
 6, when he is due to step down as Conservative leader Liz Truss or Rishi Sunak, but has decided to take an early break.

-Chancellor of the Exchequer Nadhim Zahawi is also on vacation this week, and the opposition Labor Party has accused the two most senior government officials of being “missing”.
+The opposition Labor party has accused the government’s two most senior ministers of being “missing”, with Chancellor of the Exchequer Nadhim Zahawi also on holiday.

-“I don’t know where Boris is, but I’m in constant contact with him,” Business Secretary and Truss supporter Kwasi Kwarteng told Times Radio.
+“I don’t know where Boris is, but I am in constant contact with him,” Business Secretary and Truss supporter Kwasi Kwarteng told Times Radio.

 He said he exchanged WhatsApp messages with Johnson and Zahawi “all the time”, and insisted that criticism that the government was doing nothing about the economic crisis was “wrong”.